TylerRTDev/Django-Backend-Foundation/README.md

 A foundational Django project designed to be a **reusable backend scaffold** for future applications.
 This setup provides a secure, modular structure that can be extended with new features while maintaining clean separation between authentication, profile management, and data access through APIs.

+> ⚠️ **Work in Progress**
+>
+> This project is currently undergoing active development.
+> Features, configuration files, and environment variables may change as the CDN and deployment phases are finalized.
+> Documentation is being updated alongside implementation to ensure accuracy.
+> Expect minor adjustments to settings, Docker configuration, and environment variables until Phase 3.5 (Cloudflare R2) is complete.

 ---

 ## 🎯 Project Overview